ropensci-training/2023-pkg-dev-rocket/content/taste-abilities/slides/index.en.md

 ### Code aesthetics

-Probably mostly relevant if you see code.
+Some of it only relevant if you see code.

 -   Use alignment?
 -   Use paragraphs